 Goldsmiths, University of London is committed to protecting any personal information provided to us and meet our legal duties under the Data Protection Act and other applicable laws.

-This Notice explains how Goldsmiths, through its Development & Alumni Office (DAO) and other departments, will collect and use your personal data for alumni and development activities.
-It should be read alongside the general information available from our website on how we process personal data:
+This Notice explains how Goldsmiths, University of London through its Development & Alumni Office (DAO) and other departments, will collect and use your personal data for alumni and development activities.
+It should be read alongside the General information on how we process personal data.

 The data processed may include:

 - your name, title, gender and date of birth

 - contact details (address, email addresses, phone numbers and social media presence)

 - education history from your time at Goldsmiths and qualifications achieved at other institutions